DETAILED ACTION

 and a plurality of tracking vectors (Salisbury, [0091 – In Fig. 5, the snoop directory entry 500 comprises two portions: a tag 510/address and a snoop vector 520]; [0089 - Fig. 4 shows a snoop filter directory 310 organized as an m-way associative group of n×m entries]; [0041 - The snoop vector returned from the snoop filter for the original access indicates caching agents still enabled in the coherency domain]) of the plurality of addresses (Salisbury, [0090 - The directory is m-way associative so that multiple memory addresses map to an associative set of m directory entries]; [0102 - The snoop vectors show each directory entry comprising information derived from the respective cached memory address and information indicating, for each cache memory in the group of cache memories, whether that cache memory is currently caching that memory address]);

-a coherence directory controller (Salisbury, [0071 – Fig. 3 shows the operation of a cache coherency controller including a snoop filter]) configured to send a probe (Salisbury, [0080 - A snoop operation consists of sending a message to a cache memory indicated by the directory, to be caching a memory address being accessed by another cache memory and receiving a response indicating if the cache memory is actually caching that memory address]) to the plurality of computing elements in a free cycle ([See 112(a)]) of the network-on-chip and in a computation cycle ([See 112(b)]) of the plurality of computing elements (Salisbury, [See Fig. 1]; [0016 - A group of one or more cache memories each connected to the cache coherent data communication device/NoC]; [0074 – Fig. 3 shows transaction router 320 forming part of the data routing circuitry 60, thereby implying monitoring of data associated with the NoC]; [0082 - If a snoop operation is needed to enquire as to the current status of the data at one or more caches, then the snoop filter 300 carries out that enquiry as a unicast or multicast communication, thereby implying that the caches are busy; Since the snoop operation does not involve data transfer, it implies that the snoop operation occurs in a ‘free cycle’ in the NoC because it is a clock cycle where a NoC link is not currently being used to transfer data]),
+a coherence directory controller (Salisbury, [0071 – Fig. 3 shows the operation of a cache coherency controller including a snoop filter]) configured to send a probe (Salisbury, [0080 - A snoop operation consists of sending a message to a cache memory indicated by the directory, to be caching a memory address being accessed by another cache memory and receiving a response indicating if the cache memory is actually caching that memory address]) to the plurality of computing elements during a free cycle of the network-on-chip (Salisbury, [0074 – Fig. 3 shows transaction router 320 in communication with the cache memories, thereby implying monitoring of directed coherence traffic; It is well-known that the transaction router monitors network buffers and tracks pipeline activity.
+Because the NoC is a shared medium, less coherence traffic tells the controller that the network links and routers are currently free of congestion.
+Thereby the controller determines that NoC is idle; Since neither the claim nor the spec disclose determining the NoC idle state, the citation is a valid interpretation]) and during periods of computation ([See 112(a)]) of the plurality of computing elements (Salisbury, [See Fig. 1]; [Figs. 6-12 are flowcharts initiated by the controller, thereby implying that the cores are not generating lots of coherence memory requests; So the controller determines that cores are locally ‘busy’ processing their own instructions.
+Since neither the claim nor the spec disclose determining that the cores are busy or periods of computation of cores, the citation is a valid interpretation]; [0082 - If a snoop operation is needed to enquire the current status of the data at one or more caches, then the snoop filter 300 carries out that enquiry as a unicast or multicast communication; The snoop operation does not involve data transfer.
+Since the interconnect is idle and cores are ready to receive the new message/snoop, it implies that the controller sends the snoop when the NoC is idle and the cores are busy]),

 Hagersten clarifies the architecture, NoC free cycle/idle state and busy state of computing elements as follows,